OPS235/scripts/README.md

 # OPS235 Faculty - Instructions
 ----
-GitHub is used for version control.
+GitHub is used here for version control.
 Do not directly modify files in the following directory:
 * ~ops235/

 This directory has a corresponding git repository.
 You can find it at: